 The Diesel Engine

 Rudolf Diesel was able to power the very first diesel engine on the tenth of August, 1893 and what served as its fuel was peanut oil.
-He was able to find workarounds for some of the problems and he was then able to introduce the first 25-horsepower 4-stroke one-cylinder compression engine come 1879.
+He was able to find workarounds for some of the problems and he was then able to introduce the first 25-horsepower 4-stroke one-cylinder compression engine in 1897.
 This more advanced engine which became well-known after it was first displayed in the 1898 Munich Exhibition.

 The engine that Rudolf Diesel came up with is a kind of internal combustion engine with a compression ignition mechanism that works by having heated fuels.
 The fuels used for powering the engine can either be bio-derived or petroleum based.
 This mechanism that does not require complex spark ignition systems is what really sets the diesel engine aside and makes it more efficient.
 According to Diesel himself, “It is the diesel’s higher compression ratio that leads to its greater fuel efficiency.
 Because the air is compressed, the combustion temperature is higher, and the gases will expand more after combustion, applying more pressure to the piston and crankshaft.”